Measure Theoretic Aspects of Oscillations of Error Terms: Mellin Transform Of The Error Term

 where

 \end{defi}

 In the above definition, the set of poles of $D(s)$ that lie to the right of $\Co$ is exactly the set $\mathcal{P}$.
-The main theorem of this section gives analytic continuation of $A(s)$ as follows: \begin{thm} Under the conditions in Assumptions-\ref{as:for_continuation_mellintran}, we have
+The required analytic continuation of $A(s)$ is given as follows: \begin{thm} Under the conditions in Assumptions-\ref{as:for_continuation_mellintran}, we have

-when $s$ lies to the right of $\Co$. \end{thm} We shall use several preparatory lemmas to prove the above theorem.
-Our first lemma gives an integral expression for $\Delta(x)$. \begin{lem} The error term $\Delta(x)$ can be expressed as the following integral: